MAARK/code-config/README.md

 ### ESLint

-- `js/base`: It extends from [Airbnb] base configuration.
+- `js/base`: It has the basic configuration for JS projects.
-- `js/react`: It extends from `js/base` and Airbnb full
+- `js/react`: It extends from `js/base` and adds the React plugin and rules which includes hooks.
-  configuration and hooks rules.

 ### Stylelint